-Moms in the West Midlands founder Sangeeta recommends the Safari Park – annual passes are £70 for adults and £50 for kids aged 3-15.
-As always members receive exclusive benefits including discounts in retail shops, restaurants, theme park wrist bands and more.
-Annual pass holders also get one free trip to Midlands theme Park Drayton Manor too so this membership offers the potential for great savings.
+Moms in the West Midlands founder Sangeeta recommends the West Midlands Safari Park – annual passes are £70 for adults and £50 for kids aged 3-15.
+As always members have unlimited visits and also receive exclusive benefits including discounts in retail shops, restaurants, theme park wrist bands and more.
+Existing passholders also get one free trip to Midlands theme Park Drayton Manor too so this membership offers the potential for great savings.

 Lion Lane, DY12 1SQ

 For the most scenic views across the valley then a walk through Arley Arboretum is highly recommended by all.
-An annual pass is £30 for adults and £15 for kids.
+An annual pass is £30 for adults and £15 for kids with unlimited daytime visits.
 Highlights at the Arboretum for us include the fairy garden, the maze and the awesome Easter trails hosted every year.
 My top tip would be to check out the cafe for seasonal treats and delicious hot chocolate.

 Bodenham Lane, DY11 5TB